micgonzalez/DSC-680-Fall-2020-Portfolio-Projects/README.md

 # DSC680 Fall 2020 Portfolio Projects

-# Abstract
+# Introduction
 This repository is a portfolio of DSC 680 projects for Fall 2020.
 This portfolio will be split into three projects that include analyses and presentations of data.
+These projects will display my understanding of the skill learned in Bellevue University's Data Science course.
+Please enjoy looking through the projects.

+# Abstract
+The following areas of this repository will discuss and explain the objectives of the projects.
+With this in mind, it is time to talk about the parameters of the projects.
 Here are the parameters of each of the projects.

 • Report/White Paper